Himalayan Heaven - discover the 'Wonders of Bhutan'

 Check in to Le Meridien before venturing to Ta Dzong and Rinpung Dzong for an afternoon of touring ‐ both unique & with fascinating

 Embark on an excursion to the famous Taktshang Monastery known as 'Tiger's Nest' (this is optional as the hike is quite arduous ‐ approx

 round trip 5 hrs).
 This afternoon is at leisure to accommodate various return times to Le Meridien after the hike.
 Indulge in the spa or

 a traditional hot stone bath, wander the many stores that line the streets of Paro Town or simply relax at the hotel.
 We will toast the

 success of those who made it to Tiger's Nest over dinner this evening.

 Enjoy a drive to Chelela Pass ‐ one of the highest motorable passes in Bhutan at an elevation of 3,988m above sea level before embarking

 on a walk (1hr) to Kila Gompa ‐ a nunnery that houses 7 temples & 70 nuns.
-After lunch drive to the Neyphug Monastery ‐ home
+After lunch drive to Drukgyel Dzong, a 17th century

-up in a 'Kira' and delight in a cultural performance followed by a gala dinner.
+evening in Bhutan we will dress up in a 'Kira' and delight in a cultural performance followed by dinner.

 Transfer to the airport to begin your journey home or continue with your onward arrangements.
 You may wish to stop over in Bangkok or extend your jouney to visit Ladakh or travel further into India.
 Almost anything is possible so please contact us if you would like to discuss extensions and additional arrangements.